TechSquidTV/Hermes/docs/DEPLOYMENT.md

 3. **Logs**
    - API logs for errors and authentication issues
    - Worker logs for download failures
-   - Nginx access logs for security monitoring
+   - Container logs for system issues

+---

 ## Backup Strategy